 Calvary does recognize that there may be medical conditions that require a special diet that cannot be reasonably accommodated by the dining hall.
-In these cases, exemptions will be considered on the basis of medical need.
-In order to be considered for a medical exemption, the student will have to submit a doctor's note and justification to the Accommodations Support Office (aso@calvary.edu).
+In these cases, exemptions will be considered based on medical need.
+To be considered for a medical exemption, the student will have to submit a doctor's note and justification to the Accommodations Support Office (aso@calvary.edu).